World Refugee Day

 Over 65 million people in the world today have been forced to leave their homes to find safety from war, violence or persecution.

-On 20th June 2018, World Refugee Day honors the courage, strength and resilience of refugees.
+On 20th June 2019, World Refugee Day honours the courage, strength and resilience of refugees.
 Because no matter what they leave behind, they all bring three things with them wherever they go: skills, talents and aspirations.

 In many different ways we have been working to create new opportunities for refugees to rebuild their lives and earn a better income.
 We do this because it is part of our vision, to create a better everyday life for the many people.

 Removing barriers to employment

 People arriving in a new country can find it challenging to access work, and to build a new life for themselves and their families.
 We want to play a role in removing such barriers.
 At stores in eight countries we have refugee inclusion programmes that support refugees to gain work experience, develop language skills and integrate into their new communities.

 TILLTALANDE collection sprung from the urgent need to get refugee women, the majority from Syria, into work and into society in collaboration with Jordan women and non-profit organisation Jordan River Foundation.
 Today, more than 100 artisans are part of the initiative, a number that will double during 2019 and that is expected to reach 400 by the end of 2020.

 Thang Zuali is one of six Burmese refugees sewing their lives back together by turning leftover IKEA fabric into new products.
 Open Arms in Austin, Texas is a USA-Made sustainable apparel and sewn goods manufacturer that’s in the business of empowering refugee women through fair-wage employment.